Technical Standards for Project Management

 Our program technical standards have been developed to help students understand nonacademic standards, skills, and performance requirements expected of a student in order to complete this particular curriculum.

 If an accommodation is necessary to participate in the program, it is imperative to identify a reasonable accommodations to those students who qualify under the Americans with Disabilities Act (ADA).
-Reasonableness is determined by the Disability Services Office (DSO) and the program on a case-by-case basis utilizing the program technical standards.
+Reasonableness is determined by Accessibility Resources and the program on a case-by-case basis utilizing the program technical standards.
 The accommodation needs to be in place prior to the start of the program, or it may delay your ability to start the program.
-It is the student’s responsibility to contact the DSO and request accommodations.
+It is the student’s responsibility to contact Accessibility Resources and request accommodations.

 |Motor Skills||Sufficient motor function to execute movements required for data entry and analysis, preparation of written reports and presentation, and effective usage of technology.||Effectively participate in classroom and out-of-classroom assignments and activities.

 Effectively utilize appropriate/relevant hardware and software programs, such as computer applications and a keyboard/mouse.

 |Vision||Able to receive visual information.
 Vision sufficient to develop project plans, business plans, spreadsheets, enter data, prepare reports, and usage of appropriate business-related technology.||Demonstrate the ability to read and interpret financial documents, business requirements, project plans and reports.|

 |Hearing||Able to receive oral information sufficient to participate in meetings, interact with employees, and effectively receive directions.||Hearing should be sufficient for processing directions given and communications received to be clearly understood.|

 |Technological||Ability to effectively utilize and manipulate a variety of technology assets, i.e. MS Office Suite (Word, Excel, PowerPoint etc.) as well as proprietary employer systems.